telerik/document-processing-docs/libraries/radspreadprocessing/cross-platform.md

 * **Telerik.Documents.Spreadsheet.FormatProviders.Pdf.dll**
 * **Telerik.Zip.dll**

-> Please note that for .NET Framework & .NET Core compatibility pack projects, the references contain "Windows" in their assembly names (e.g. **Telerik.Windows.Documents.Core.dll**)
+> Note that for .NET Framework & .NET Core with Windows Compatibility Pack projects, the references contain "Windows" in their names (e.g. **Telerik.Windows.Documents.Core.dll**)

 ## What's New

+In the .NET Framework version of SpreadProcessing, scenarios like text measuring and exporting images to PDF are something that comes out of the box.
+However, the .NET Standard doesn't specify APIs to provide these functionalities built in the library, so there are some differences in both versions of SpreadProcessing.

 ### New APIs